 The good news is that there are processes that can be followed to guide a decision.

-A GRDC Grains Research Updates video further outlines the 'Steps to making good decisions great' and the GRDC has a Farm Business Management hub that provides links to useful resources and information.
+A GRDC Grains Research Updates video further outlines the 'Steps to making good decisions great'.

 Elements of a good decision

 1. You appreciate the consequences and likelihood of various actions you could take.
 In other words, you 'understand the odds'.

 2. You understand the level of regret you will have with each possible outcome.
 We often appreciate regret only after a negative result rather than before.
 You need to be open about what could go wrong and how you would feel.

 3. You can identify actions that could increase the chances of a favourable outcome, or reduce the chances of a negative result.